The proof that π = 4

 The “proof” is fascinating in part because it’s multilayered; it trips up both novices and people who are quite conversant in math.
 For example, many popular YouTube videos offer explanations that are unsatisfying, incomplete, or outright wrong.

-If you ask on a math forum, you get both closer and farther away from truth, because the usual response is something along the lines of:
+If you ask on a math forum, you can simultaneously get closer to and farther away from the truth.
+The usual response is something along the lines of:

 I get it: mathematics doesn’t concern itself with intuition or reality.
 It operates in a closed universe of axioms; the main thrust of the discipline is to make these axioms as abstract as possible, and specify them as precisely as possible.
 So, if you don’t want to learn the lingo of mathematical analysis, what are you doing here?

 At the same time, you might be one of these entitled bozos who just want to know why the π = 4 proof is wrong.
-If so, to peel off the first layer of the proof, don’t get distracted by the part about infinity.
+If so, to peel off the first layer, don’t get distracted by the part about infinity.
 We start by distilling the troll proof to a simpler but functionally identical case — trying to find the length of the diagonal of a 1×1 square:

 We have a diagonal of some unknown length.
 We make the first approximation with a path consisting of a single horizontal segment and a single vertical segment (arrows, left).
 The overall length of this path is 1 + 1 = 2.